vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-peerdependencies.md

 }
 ```

-For this example, if you wanted to install the `vtex.example` app in an account, you'd first need to manually install the exact versions of `vtex.store` and `vtex.paid-app-example` apps declared under the `peerDependencies` field.
+In this example, anyone who wants to install the `vtex. example` app must first manually install the exact versions of `vtex.store` and `vtex.paid-app-example` apps specified in the `peerDependencies` field.

+## Use cases

+### Handling paid dependencies

+When your app relies on a paid app, it's crucial to specify it as a peer dependency.
+This ensures that users who want to use your app must manually install the required paid app.
+This practice not only helps maintain licensing and payment compliance but also ensures that users are aware of the additional costs associated with your app's dependencies.

+### Enforcing a specific major version

+Consider a situation where your app depends on another app that has multiple major versions, each with significant differences that may affect your app's functionality.
+Instead of specifying it under `dependencies` that would install the latest version of the app, you can use the `peerDependencies` field to declare the exact major version your app requires.
+Users who want to install your app must ensure that the specified major version of the dependency is already installed in their account.

+## Adding a peer dependency to a Store Theme app

+If you want to add a new peer dependency to a Store Theme app, it involves deploying a new major version of the app.
+To ensure a smooth deployment, please refer to the [Migrating CMS settings after a theme major version update](https://developers.vtex.com/docs/guides/vtex-io-documentation-migrating-cms-settings-after-major-update) guide.

+## Developing an app that relies on an app with peerDependencies

-Now, considering the development context, suppose the following: you are developing an app called `X` that directly depends on the `vtex.example` app.
-Therefore, you list`vtex.example`  as a dependency in the `dependencies` field from the `X`'s `manifest.json` file.
+Now, let's consider a development scenario where you are working on an app named `X`, and this app directly depends on the `vtex.example` app.
+To indicate this dependency, you list `vtex.example` in the `dependencies` field of `X`'s `manifest.json` file.

-The `vtex.example` app, in turn, has `vtex.store@2.x` and `vtex.paid-app-example@1.x` set as its `peerDependencies`.
-In practice, this means that in order to develop your app `X` (whose `dependencies` field includes `vtex.example`), you will have to manually install `vtex.store@2.x` and `vtex.paid-app-example@1.x` in the VTEX account in which you are working.
+Since `vtex.example` specifies `vtex.store@2.x` and `vtex.paid-app-example@1.x` as its `peerDependencies`, this means that to develop `X` (which includes `vtex.example` in its `dependencies`), you must manually install `vtex.store@2.x` and `vtex.paid-app-example@1.x` in the VTEX account in which you are working.

+>⚠️ Keep in mind: Peer dependencies are not automatically installed.
+You must manually install them in your working account.

-If your account does not have `vtex.store@2.x` and `vtex.paid-app-example@1.x` installed, you won't be able to install the `vtex.example` and your development flow will be interrupted.
+If your account lacks these specific versions of `vtex.store@2.x` and `vtex.paid-app-example@1.x`, you won't be able to install the `vtex.example` and your development flow will be interrupted.

-Notice that, this way, the `vtex.example` forces every account that is installing it to also have `vtex.store@2.x` and `vtex.paid-app-example@1.x` installed.
+Notice that the `vtex.example` requires every account installing it also to have `vtex.store@2.x` and `vtex.paid-app-example@1.x` installed.

->⚠️ Keep in mind: Peer dependencies are not automatically installed, therefore you will have to manually install them in the account in which you are working.
-As a result, if your app relies on a paid app you should declare it as a peer dependency.
+Remember that these dependencies are a manual prerequisite and should be documented clearly for your users.